DianaBerte/fs0522-Dec22-Build-Week-1/README.md

   - user gets 1 point for each correct answer.
   - user can skip questions, but they will be scored 0.
-  - when the timer is 0, the question will be automatically skipped, but scoring the user, 0 if no answer or wrong answer is clicked or 1 if the answer clicked is correct.
+  - when the timer is 0, the question will be automatically skipped, but scoring the user 0 if no answer or wrong answer is clicked, or 1 if the answer clicked is correct.
   - after the last question, user will be redirected to their results.
 - **Results Page:**